 In trying to obtain a modification of a divorce decree as it relates to alimony or child support, an individual will have to file an enforcement action with the court and show that they have experienced a permanent and substantial change in circumstances.
 If an individual believes that the other party is abusing or adversely affecting their children, then that would be a basis for seeking modification to a custody agreement or visitation arrangement.
 In serious cases, the state may remove the custody rights of one or both parents.
 Litigation often occurs for modification of custody and visitation arrangements.

-For more information on Modifying A Divorce Decree In New Jersey, a Free consultation is your next best step.
+For more information on Modifying A Divorce Decree In New Jersey, a Personalized Case Evaluation is your next best step.
 Get the information and legal answers you are seeking by calling (732) 733-2830 today.